thatnepalidev/pomodoro/README.md

 # Pomodoro Timer with Music Player

 ## Overview
 I created a Pomodoro Timer to help improve studying and focus using the Pomodoro Technique.
-The timer breaks work into focused sessions—typically 25 minutes—followed by short 5-minute breaks to prevent burnout and maintain productivity
+The timer breaks work into focused sessions—typically 25 minutes—followed by short 5-minute breaks to prevent burnout and maintain productivity.

+## How to Use
+For a productivity boost, [Click here](https://uniqueacharya.github.io/pomodoro/) to give it a try.

 ## Features
 - ⏲️ **25-Minute Timer**: Standard Pomodoro session length for optimal productivity
 - 🎵 **Music Player**: Built-in audio player with your choice of background music